 Dravet Syndrome is a genetic disorder of Chromosome 2 usually affecting a gene called SCN1A, causing epilepsy and other neurological and developmental problems.
 Dravet Syndrome accounts for 1% of the epilepsy population.

 We would like to thank Dravet Syndrome UK for sharing this poster with us.
-We especially wish to thank Rebecca Dandy and Kate Watts, both Dravet parents, who created the info graphic and added Canadian prevalence data so we can use this educational tool in Canada.
+We especially wish to thank Rebecca Dandy and Kate Watts, both Dravet parents, who created the infographic and added Canadian prevalence data so we can use this educational tool in Canada.
 This infographic was reviewed by Dr. Charlotte Dravet.